BernzSed/axios-isomorphic-push/readme.md

 Create an isomorphic React website with Redux.

-In this example, componentDidMount() runs twice; once on the client and once on the server.
+In this example, componentWillMount() runs twice; once on the client and once on the server.

 Use the [spdy library](https://github.com/indutny/node-spdy), which supports HTTP/2 and is compatible with express.